Dr. Farshad AraghiAssociate Professor

-Farshad Araghi is the Chair of the Department of Sociology.
-He works in the areas of Global Sociology, Social Theory, Sociology of Agriculture and Human Displacement, and World-Historical Analysis.
+Farshad Araghi works in the areas of Global Sociology, Social Theory, Sociology of Agriculture and Human Displacement, and World-Historical Analysis.
 He was a postdoctoral fellow at Fernand Braudel Center for the Study of Economies, Historical Systems, and Civilizations at Binghamton University and a visiting professor of Development Sociology at Cornell University where he offered graduate seminars in Social Theory, State Economy and Society in Global Context, and Global Perspectives on Rural Economy and Society.
-He has won several teaching awards, including the Outstanding Graduate Teaching Award, and the Excellence in Undergraduate Teaching Award.
-For the past six years he has been a co-editor of the International Journal of Sociology of Agriculture and Food.
+He has won several teaching awards, including the Excellence in Undergraduate Teaching Award.
+For the past decade, he has been a co-editor of the International Journal of Sociology of Agriculture and Food.
 His article, "Food Regimes and the Production of Value: Some Methodological Remarks," published in Journal of Peasant Studies, Vol. 30, No.2, was awarded the Eric Wolf prize for one of the two best articles appearing in Volume 30 of the journal.

 Critical Perspectives in Social Theory (Graduate Seminar)

 State Economy & Society in Global Context (Graduate Seminar)

 "Accumulation by Displacement: Ecology, Food, and the Crisis of Reproduction."
 Review.
 Forthcoming.

 "The Invisible Hand and the Visible Foot: Peasants, Dispossession and Globalization."
 In Peasants and Globalization: Political Economy, Rural Transformation and the Agrarian Question, edited by A. H. and Cristobal Kay Akram-Lodhi.
 New York: Routledge.
 2009.